Location

 25.728805

 Underline visitors love their pets!
-Nearly 60% of our guests have a dog and the entire facility is dog friendly.
-The Bark Park in Coral Gables is fenced with designated areas for both large and small dogs.
+Nearly 60% of our guests have a dog and the entire 10-mile facility is dog friendly.
+The Chewy Bark Park in Coral Gables located adjacent to the Life Time Building, LeJeune Road and Ponce de Leon Boulevard.
+The Bark Park is fenced with designated areas for both large and small dogs.
 The park includes an agility course for much needed exercise.
 Surrounded by canopy trees, owners and pets can relax in the shade, spark conversation with new friends and neighbors, and let our four-legged friends get some much-needed fresh air, exercise and play.

 Ponce de Leon Boulevard between SW 42nd Street and Grand Avenue